DS-Barker/clothing-detection-pipeline/README.md

 **Decision:** Use COCO-trained DETR detecting "person" regions
 **Why:** Fashion-specific models (e.g., DeepFashion2-YOLO) had compatibility issues and DETR is known to be reliable and fast
 **Trade-off:** Detections on product only are often missed as people are not included, however whole image classifications for product only are often sufficient
-**Production approach:** Deploy fashion-trained model with a large number of clothing categories - specific for our use case
+**Production approach:** Deploy fashion-trained model with a large number of clothing categories - specific to this domain.

 ### 2. Simple median colour
 **Decision:** Median RGB of central region